ctelfer/onics/README.txt

 To build:
      1) First download both Catlib and ONICS and put the distributions in the same top level directory.
-You must also have 'flex' and 'libpcap' installed on the machine and currently gcc.
-(All these deps will go away at some point.)
+You must also have 'libpcap' installed on the machine and currently gcc.
+Strictly speaking, libpcap is only required for two of the tools and any compiler should be usable.
+But for now these are required without further tweaking.

      2) Change to the catlib directory and type: make